refraction-ray/hpc-build-ansible-playbooks/roles/elastalert/README.md

 ------------

 You must run `elk` role first to set up the ELK stack with elasticsearch database.
+Also, you should setup index on elasticsearch by `elastalert-create-index`.

 Templates and Files
 --------------